sag333ar/HiveFlutterKit/lib/ux/dhive/dhive_docs/README.md

 //   WidgetsFlutterBinding.ensureInitialized();
 //   // Initialize HiveFlutterKitPlatform according to its documentation
 //   // For example:
 //   // final dhive = await HiveFlutterKit.platform.initialize(...);
 //   // runApp(MaterialApp(home: MyCommentsViewScreen(dhive: dhive)));
 // }
 ```

 - **ScreenShots**
   ![List View ](image-6.png)
   ![Grid View](image-7.png)
   ![Large Preview](image-8.png)

-## CommunitySpecificScreen
+## CommunityScreen

-The `CommunitySpecificScreen` widget provides a way to display a feed of posts ("discussions") based on a specific tag, often used to show content from a particular Hive community or posts related to a certain topic.
+The `CommunityScreen` widget provides a way to display a feed of posts ("discussions") based on a specific tag, often used to show content from a particular Hive community or posts related to a certain topic.
 It allows sorting these posts by various criteria (e.g., trending, created, hot).
 The widget includes features like infinite scrolling for loading more posts and provides callbacks for common user interactions.

 ### Parameters:

 - `key` (Key?): Optional.
 An optional key for the widget.
 - `dhive` (HiveFlutterKitPlatform): **Required**.
 The instance of `HiveFlutterKitPlatform` used to fetch the discussions from the Hive blockchain.
 - `tag` (String): **Required**.
 The primary tag to filter the posts by.
 For communities, this is the community ID (e.g., `hive-10053`).
 It can also be any other content tag.
 - `sortBy` (String): **Required**.
 The sorting criteria for the posts.
 Common values include `trending`, `hot`, `created`, `payout`, `payout_comments`.
 The exact available options may depend on the underlying Hive API method used by `dhive.getDiscussions`.
 - `onTap` (Function?): Optional.
 Callback triggered when a post item is tapped.
 It typically receives the `Discussion` object.
 - `onAuthorTap` (Function?): Optional.
 Callback triggered when an author's avatar or name is tapped.
 - `onCategoryTap` (Function?): Optional.
 Callback triggered when a post's category tag is tapped.
 - `onUpvoteTap` (Function?): Optional.
 Callback for when the upvote icon is tapped.
--   `onDownVoteTap` (Function?): Optional.
-Callback for when the downvote icon is tapped.
 - `onCommentTap` (Function?): Optional.
 Callback for when the comment icon is tapped.
 - `onReblogTap` (Function?): Optional.
 Callback for when the reblog icon is tapped.

 ### Usage Example: